milouse/lariza/README.md

 - Various different key bindings (see the code).
 - An old fashioned throbber replace loading bar.
-- home page and download dir are configurable as parameters.
+- ~~home page and download dir are configurable as parameters.~~
+- Cookie management \o/
+- Pref file to store home page, download dir...
+An exemple is given in `lariza.cfg`.
+It has to be saved as ~/.config/lariza/lariza.cfg

 In my mind
 ----------

 - A follow link mechanism?
-- Pref file to store home page, download dir, tabbed usage...
 - ...